teemyl/MemeStockProfitTargetCalculator/README.md

-# Meme Stock Profit Targeter
+# Meme Stock Profit Target Calculator

-MSPT is a command line tool for critical space mission preparation.
+MSPTC is a command line tool for critical space mission preparation.
+Displays the amount you have to gain to achieve targeted net value after taxes and other withholdings.
 It uses [Open Exchance Rates API](https://openexchangerates.org) to fetch the USD/EUR rate.
 You can create an free account for limited usage [here](https://openexchangerates.org/signup/free).

 ## Installation